ZackDev/zackdev.github.io/_posts/2020-07-27-traps-and-pitfalls-of-biased-thinking.md

 ---
 A bias is a preconceived way of thinking that affects our everyday life.
 Not implicitly faulty, because biases strengthen group cohesion and have a stabilizing effect on our inner world, they have a great amount of influence on how we act.
 Let's have a look at some biases.

+# Automation Bias
+> A proclivity to value information resulting from automated processes more than those from other sources.

 # Confirmation Bias
 > The tendency to seek for information that corresponds with our acquired mindset.